Tuberculosis (Koch's Disease) - Herbal Remedies, Home Remedies

-Tuberculosis may occur anywhere in the body but, more commonly, It affects the lungs, intestines, bones, and glands.
+Tuberculosis may occur anywhere in the body but, more commonly, it affects the lungs, intestines, bones, and glands.
 Pulmonary tuberculosis or tuberculosis of the lungs is by far the most common type of tuberculosis.
-It tends to consume the body and the patient loses strength, colour, and weight Other symptoms are a rise in temperature-especially in the evening, a persistent cough and hoarseness, difficulty in breathing, pain in the shoulders, indigestion, chest pain, and blood in the sputum.
+It tends to consume the body and the patient loses strength, color, and weight Other symptoms are a rise in temperature-especially in the evening, a persistent cough and hoarseness, difficulty in breathing, pain in the shoulders, indigestion, chest pain, and blood in the sputum.

 Home Remedies for Tuberculosis